2014 Mayflower–Vilonia tornado: Impact in Mayflower

 A business district in this area experienced mainly EF3 damage, with 18-wheelers tossed, industrial buildings damaged or destroyed, and some nearby homes heavily damaged.
 A recreational vehicle (RV) dealership on the other side of the highway was destroyed at EF4 intensity (though meteorologist/civil engineer Tim Marshall applied an EF3 rating at this location due to structural flaws), along with most of the RVs; three of which were found wrapped around a nearby billboard.
 A vehicle repair shop, millwork company, construction company, and church in southern Mayflower were also destroyed, and a home improvement store was badly damaged.
 In addition to the fatality in the storm shelter, two other people were killed in Mayflower.

-The tornado then crossed Lake Conway, downing numerous trees and causing a mixture of EF2 and EF3 damage to homes along the lakeshore.
+The tornado then crossed Lake Conway, downing numerous trees and causing a mixture of EF2 and EF3 damage to homes along the lake shore.
 Some block-foundation frame homes along with multiple mobile homes were swept into the lake by the tornado.
 The Arkansas Game and Fish Commission lost a clubhouse, shop, horse barn, residence, metal carports, shower house, and several dog kennels in this area, and eventually removed 627 tons of tornado debris from the lake.
 The tornado then caused mainly EF2 damage as it struck areas in and around Saltillo.
 Numerous homes, mobile homes, sheds, barns, trees, and a church were damaged or destroyed in the Saltillo area.
 Two homes near Saltillo had only interior walls left standing, with the damage to those homes rated EF3.